“Demonstrating a complete command of the sound and keys of her tenor … seems to defy logic and possibility in her speed, dexterity, and musicianship.”

 Janelle’s beautiful tone and creative melodic ideas landed her a spot in the IAJE (International Association for Jazz Education) Sisters-in-Jazz Quintet, which opened for Nicholas Payton at the 2004 IAJE Conference in New York, and had performances at the Kennedy Center in Washington D.C. as part of the Mary Lou Williams Women in Jazz Festival.
 Janelle was also accepted into the full-scholarship Henry Mancini Institute two years running, where she performed with Maria Schneider, Christian McBride, Ray Buretto, Chris Potter, and Vince Mendoza.

 Janelle has a Bachelors degree in jazz saxophone from the University of Cincinnati College-Conservatory of Music where she performed with Ahmad Jamal, Curtis Fuller, Kenny Wheeler, Joshua Redman, and Mulgrew Miller, among others.
 She also holds a Masters degree from the Manhattan School of Music, where she studied with Dick Oatts, Bob Mintzer and Steve Wilson.
-She has lived in the NYC area for the past six years.
+Janelle lived in New York City for ten years.
 Her debut album as a leader, entitled Middleground and co-produced by Steve Wilson, was released in the Spring of 2011.
-She continues to perform with various bands all over the East coast, the country, and the world.
+She continues to perform with various bands all over the East coast, the Midwest, the country, and the world.
 When she’s not playing her clarinet or saxophone, Janelle is designing and building websites as part of her business Continuum Design + Web.